 Workplace Safety and the Flu – How To Protect Workers

 It’s THAT time of year again!
 No, not just family dinners, seasonal decorations and gifts.
 It’s flu season!
 The time of year when people head indoors and share germs and end up feeling miserable.
 The Centers for Disease Control (CDC) say there are many influenza viruses that constantly change.
-Fortunately, some basic precautions can help people avoid the flu and stop it’s spread in the workplace.
+Fortunately, some basic precautions can help protect workers from seasonal flu and stop its spread in the workplace.

 Seasonal flu contributes to some 17 million lost workdays and 200,000 hospitalizations every season.
-Each year, some 5 to 20 percent of the population gets the flu.
-The 2017-2018 flu season was the most severe in a decade.
-While only moderate in severity, the 2018-2019 season was record-breaking in duration, with flu activity remaining elevated for 21 weeks.
+Each year, some 5 to 20 percent of the population gets the flu, and in recent years, flu activity has remained elevated for 21 weeks!
 Employers can play an important role in preventing flu, helping protect employee health and reducing losses in productivity and revenue.

-Here’s important information from OSHA and the CDC on how to protect workers whose jobs involve contact with coworkers and the general public.
+Here’s important information from OSHA and the CDC on how to protect workers from seasonal flu when their jobs involve contact with coworkers and the general public.
 This information provides a baseline for infection control during a seasonal flu outbreak, but it may not be enough to protect workers during a pandemic.(There are different specific recommendations for Healthcare workers.)
 The CDC urges all businesses to help keep employees healthy during flu season.
 ComplianceSigns provides flu vaccinations for our employees, and we encourage you to do the same.